kirbonn/ComickcsvtoMALxml-nodejs/README.md

+# RIP COMICK! this was the code used for the export used for the site that I gave to meo for reference.
+Comick was the best site of all time. sad to see it go...

 # ComickcsvtoMALxml-nodejs
 Converts a Comick csv file to a MAL/Anilist supported xml file using node.js!!!! this is for the official comick website!